ejvanderschaaf/UN_human_development_dash/README.md

 # UN_human_development_dash
-This is a dashboard created to explore education, income, and gender differences in the 10 most populous countries.
+This is a dashboard created using R shiny to explore education, income, and gender differences in the 10 most populous countries.

 ### Background